pravega/pravega/documentation/src/docs/deployment/docker-swarm.md

 can omit them if they're reachable at those addresses (which they will be if you've deployed `zookeeper.yml`/`hdfs.yml`).

-Your clients must then be deployed into the swarm, with something like:
+Your clients must then be deployed into the swarm as given below:

 `docker service create --name=myapp --network=pravega_default mycompany/myapp`